fhirschmann/tucan/README.rst

 .. code:: bash

-    tucan -a
+    tucan

-to print all grades in the current semester or
+to print all grades in the current semester:

 .. code:: bash

-    tucan
+    tucan -n

 to print only new grades.